What Is Proton Therapy?

 • Available only at specialized cancer treatment centers

 Proton therapy is best suited for treating a localized, early-stage tumor.
-When combined with chemotherapy and surgery as part of a multimodal treatment approach, proton therapy has proven at least as effective as traditional radiation.
+When combined with chemotherapy and surgery, it has proven at least as effective as traditional radiation.

 There is not enough hard data yet to say whether proton therapy is more effective than other types of radiation therapy for mesothelioma.
 Early reports from pioneering doctors and cancer survivors suggest the technology shows promise.
 This therapy is not common for mesothelioma, but some radiation oncologists prefer it over other methods.